 Frozen Windshield Wiper and Washer Rods

 Another commonly reported with Odysseys involves the freezing of the windshield wiper and washer rods.
 The front windshield wiper blades on the van can become frozen to the windshield.
 When this happens, the linkage rods can easily become bent or separated from the motor.

 If this occurs, drivers of Odysseys cannot clear their windshields during rain or snow.
-If they are driving at night or in poor conditions, they are at an increased risk of being in an accident.
-If the windshield wiper and washer rods on your Odyssey have become frozen, bent, or separated, you should have an experienced mechanic replace the front wiper rod immediately.
+If driving at night or in poor conditions, your risk of being in an accident is higher.
+Have the windshield wiper and washer rods on your Odyssey have become frozen or damaged?
+Have an experienced mechanic replace the front wiper rod immediately.

 Middle and Rear Outboard Seating Displacement